Yael Kanarek: Career

-Textwork series

-The Textwork series started in Hebrew, Arabic, and English.
-This project centers around the fundamental hypothesis that language and numerals render reality that is an entirely subjective singular field.
-The series started in 2007 and grown increasingly complex and has since developed to include additional languages.
-Kanarek's Textwork Series may seem to be analog on the surface, but Kanarek utilizes some creative new media techniques to weave the works through the digital realm.
-In an interview with Daily Serving she discusses her work and the Textwork series.
+Specific works

-World of Awe Series
+World of Awe series, 1994 -2011

 World of Awe is a cross-disciplinary project centering around The Traveler's Journal, an original narrative started in 1994 and completed in 2011.
 Set in an undetermined future past, it reveals the story of a lone traveler who searches for a lost treasure in a parallel world called Sunset/Sunrise.
 The portal to this world is on 419 East 6th Street in Manhattan.

 The narrative first appeared in paintings, followed by performance and the early net art website Love Letters from a World of Awe in 1995.
 Since then, the project has expanded into other media including sculpture, installation, and Text works.
 The culture of digital media and technology of the 80's and 90's are critical to the narrative.
 It functions as both a visual and literary devoice that forms the identity of the traveler.
+The work was shown in Bitforms gallery, New York City, in 2004 and Rhizome's gallery in 2016.